csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 # Multimodal-Few-Shot-Learning-for-Gait-Recognition
 This repository is the official implementation of Multimodal-Few-Shot-Learning-for-Gait-Recognition paper, which proposes a system that learns a mapping from a multimodal time series collected using insole to a latent space to address the open set gait recognition problem.

-The code here implements an encoder-decoder network architecture that learns mapping from the input (the gait information consistent of unit steps) to a latent space (embeddings).
-The network utilizes two types of loss functions.
-The first one is based on the triplet loss function and it enforces that the distances in a latent space of homogeneous input pairs are smaller than those of heterogeneous input pairs.
-The second loss function minimizes the difference between reconstructed inputs and their corresponding prototypes.
-Only the encoder will be used in following processes after training (see process 1 in next sections).

-The resultant encoder from the previous process is used to predict the embedding vectors to train one-class support vector machine (OSVM) classifiers which are used to classify the unit steps.
-The classifiers are thereby capable of identifying whether a unit step belongs or not to any of the known classes (see process 2 in next sections).

-Also, it is implemented the analysis with Attribution map methods such as sensitivity analysis (SA) and layer-wise relevance propagation (LRP) which are available at the iNNvestigate toolbox (pypi.org/project/innvestigate/).
-It allows to identify the parts of the input that are relevant to the recognition performance (see process 3 in next sections).

 # Requirements
 Some of the main packages used for this project are Tensorflow-gpu 1.14, Keras 2.2.4, and scikit-learn 0.23.2.
 It is recommended to create a new environment and install the packages listed in requirements.txt: